Health and Housing

 Housing & Health Partnership Update—August 2016

 We are pleased that the work with the Housing & Health partnership over the last two years is leading to new and exciting opportunities, summarized here and linked for your further perusal.
 Most excitingly, this project has been selected as the King County Accountable Community of Health (ACH) State Innovation Model (SIM).
-To move forward on this and other opportunities, we will be hiring a full time project manager with Mercy Housing Northwest (click here for job posting).
-As we move further into implementation, we will be reconvening the Housing & Health Partnership this fall.
-Below is additional information and links to the SIM and two recent reports.
+Below is additional information and links to the SIM and two reports.

 The King County ACH has selected the housing-health partnership as a cross-sector innovation project.
 The partnership includes Mercy Housing Northwest, Global to Local, Neighborcare, HealthPoint, Seattle Housing Authority, King County Housing Authority, and Public Health – Seattle & King.
 The initiative is titled “Prevention and Management of Chronic Disease in Low-Income and Immigrant Populations through Housing-based and Community Health Worker Interventions in King County.”
 The project will directly address the significant health disparities faced by many Medicaid recipients in Seattle and King County, particularly those from historically underserved communities, including immigrants, refugees and people of color.
 We will scale the promising multicultural Community Health Worker CHW initiatives already underway to additional affordable and public housing sites.
 We plan, to track health costs and results and to mesh clinical services with community-based supports.
 CHWs will be based in public and affordable housing properties in Seattle and South King County.
 Read More »